AgnieszkaMakulska/UWLCM/docs/README.md

 ## Installation

-Detailed build instructions can be found in `build_instructions.txt`.
+Detailed build instructions can be found in `Installation_guide.md`.

 ## Visualization